55 Marriage Interview Questions to Prepare for Your Green Card Interview

 Strong evidence includes joint tax returns, leases, bank accounts, insurance, utility bills, photos, communications, and affidavits from people who know the couple, proving a shared life.

-viii.
-Conclusion
+8. Conclusion

-The marriage interview is one of the most important steps in the marriage green card process.
+The green card marriage interview is one of the most important steps in the marriage green card process.
 To give yourself the best chances of approval, you should be prepared for the marriage interview.
 Preparation will lead to confidence and certainty in the marriage interview, which can highly improve your chances of approval.
 Bring both original documents and copies to the interview to support your case.

 If you have any questions about this guide, or if you would like to hire me as your immigration lawyer, feel free to email me at contact@ashoorilaw.com I’m very responsive via email and I would be happy to help you.